Our positions are where we stand on issues, new and old. Positions are reviewed, updated, or removed based on member input and consensus.

 The study material includes comprehensive background information which covers all sides of an issue.

-Additional discussion, pro and con, takes place as members (not part of the study committee) learn the scope of the study.
+Additional discussion, pro and con, takes place as members learn the scope of the study.
 After the members reach consensus, the board forms positions based on that consensus.